valskalla/odin/docs/README.md

 The `openOptions` parameter allows overriding the default `OpenOption` parameters when creating a file.
 See [java.nio.file.Files](https://docs.oracle.com/javase/7/docs/api/java/nio/file/Files.html#newBufferedWriter(java.nio.file.Path,%20java.nio.charset.Charset,%20java.nio.file.OpenOption...))
 for details.
+The default behavior is to create a file or truncate if it exists.

-In case if the directories in the file name do not exist in the file system, Odin will try to create them.
+In case if the directories in the file path do not exist in the file system, Odin will try to create them.

 **Important notice**: this logger doesn't buffer and tries to flush to the file on each log due to the safety guarantees.
 Consider to use `asyncFileLogger` version with almost the same signature (except the `Concurrent[F]` constraint)